squaredup/samples/dashboards/README.md

 You'll find a mix of complete dashboards with loads of awesome examples or just simple views to share a single tile.

-Note the folder strucutre of `product-type-description` when browsing.
+Note the folder strucutre of `product-description` when browsing.

 ---